dmortalla/1d-cnn-customer-complaint-classifier/README.md

 ## 🏗 Overview

-- Token embedding layer
+- Token Embedding → Conv1D → Global Max Pool → Linear Classifier
+- Efficient for short-to-medium text sequences
-- 1D convolutional feature extractor
+- Demonstrates convolutional NLP modeling
-- Global max pooling layer
-- Fully connected classification head
-- Cross-entropy loss + accuracy tracking

-This design balances speed, simplicity, and performance for text classification.
+- Fast training even on CPU

+This architecture is commonly used for sentiment analysis and short-text classification.

 ---